 top of page

 Washington State requires teacher candidates to complete both a basic skills test and a content knowledge test to become a teacher.
 All candidates are required to submit test scores as part of their application process.
-Below are information about the required tests for each endorsement and how to sign up.

-All teacher candidates are required to take the WEST-B (Washington Educator Skills Test – Basic), or equivalent test, before they can begin a teacher certification program.
 There is no passing score on the WEST-B, however, test scores are taken into consideration as part of the application.
 Accepted equivalents for the WEST-B are the ACT, SAT, Praxis, etc. You can view a list of accepted tests on PESB’s website.

 If you are interested in entering any teacher certification program in the state, you should sign up and get the WEST-B done as soon as possible.
 It can take 2-6 weeks to get scores and may delay your ability to enroll in the program.

-World Language Candidates: In addition to taking the WEST-E world language candidates must also take the ACTFL.
+World Language Candidates: In addition to taking the WEST-E, world language candidates must also take the ACTFL.
 The ACTFL is taken in the language you want to teach and covers written and oral fluency.

-To be considered candidates must provide two pieces of evidence, along with an application.
+To be considered, candidates must provide two pieces of evidence, along with an application.
 More information can be found in the following documents:

 CBCE Requirements and Instructions